Praqma/helmsman/docs/desired_state_specification.md

 Optional : No.

 Purpose: defines the Helm repos where your charts can be found.
 You can add as many repos as you like.
-Public repos do not require authentication.
+Public repos can be added without any additional setup.
 Private repos require authentication.

-> AS of version v0.1.2, only AWS S3 buckets can be used for private repos (using the [Helm S3 plugin](https://github.com/hypnoglow/helm-s3)).
-For that you need to have valid AWS access keys in your environment variables.
+> AS of version v0.2.0, both AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).

+Authenticating to private helm repos:
+- **For S3 repos**: you need to have valid AWS access keys in your environment variables.
 See [here](https://github.com/hypnoglow/helm-s3#note-on-aws-authentication) for more details.
+- **For GCS repos**: check [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file) for getting the required authentication file.
+Once you have the file, you have two options, either:
+    - set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to contain the absolute path to your Google cloud credentials.json file.
+    - Or, set `GCLOUD_CREDENTIALS` environment variable to contain the content of the credentials.json file.

 Options:
 - you can define any key/value pairs.